When it comes to creating a green oasis of your own, it pays to be frugal. Here are our top tips on starting a garden on a budget.

 As The Less is More Garden author Susan Morrison said in a podcast recently "a small space is more satisfying as it forces you to pare down."
 In fact, if you have a front garden (whether it's a window ledge, a tiny concrete square for your bins or a sprawling drive), I'd urge you to start there.

-by the RHS and a trio of universities found that greening your front garden can reduce stress levels as much as eight weekly mindfulness sessions.
+A recent study by the RHS and a trio of universities found that greening your front garden can reduce stress levels as much as eight weekly mindfulness sessions.
 By putting the garden back into our front gardens we can calm our minds, provide a vital habitat for wildlife and create a soothing place to natter with neighbours.

 Old chimney pots make great planters if you can find any!

 You might be itching to get up to your elbows in soil but doing some initial research is an instant money saver, particularly if you're a newbie to growing.
 Figuring out where the sun falls, where the rain pools and how exposed your space is, means there's less chance of wasting money on impulsive purchases that might not be suitable for those conditions.

 Vertical Veg is a shining example of what you can do with just a balcony or concrete patch outside your front door.
 Founder Mark Ridsdill Smith claims to have grown 90 kilos of veg totalling nearly £900 after just one year and his website is bursting with creative upcycling ideas.
 Alice Fowler’s The Thrifty Gardener has some great suggestions on picking the right plant for your plot, while the Seeds from Scratch audiobook is essential listening for tentative green fingers.